wp-plugins/facebook-master/readme.txt

 Facebook Master plugin for is now available for any serious wordpress webmaster.

-Facebook Master let's you have full control over all good facebook social plugins in one go, likes, share, stream, profile pictures, color scheme, border color, facebook header, width, height, etc.
+Facebook Master let's you have full control over all good facebook social plugins in one go, facebook likes, facebook share, facebook stream, faecbook activity, color scheme and border, facebook header, width, height, etc.

 Packed with display options to adapt to any template widget position but still very user friendly and with great label instructions.
 If your objective is to go viral and exponentially increase visits or likes to your facebook website fan page or application, then this plugin is a must have.